 Instead of being U-shaped, the palate becomes more V-shaped, making it hard for the teeth to fit.
 This also leads to the teeth not closing tightly against each other when biting.

-Considering that the powerful tongue pushes up towards the palate each time we swallow, we can see that the upper jaw is stimulated with the pressure of quite a few kilograms over the course of a day.
+Considering that the powerful tongue pushes up towards the palate each time we swallow with a force of up to half a kilogram, we can see that the upper jaw is stimulated with the pressure of quite a few kilograms over the course of a day.

 When swallowing incorrectly, we use more muscles than just the tongue, and the tongue’s force is directed elsewhere rather than up against the palate.